dsitaliM/Python/README.md

 ### All algorithms implemented in F# (for education)

-These implementations are for demonstration purposes.
-They are less efficient than the implementations in the Python standard library.
+These implementations are for demonstration purposes
 ## Sorting Algorithms